Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Numerical Experiments and Results

 Finally, we compare channel capacity for varying SNRs and varying number of polarization-agile antennas in Fig. \ref{fig:Capacity_vs_SNR}.
 For each setting of the number of polarization-agile antennas, Fig. \ref{fig:Capacity_vs_SNR} demonstrates three scenarios: joint polarization pre-post coding at both link ends; Tx-polarization precoding only at the transmitter; and random Tx/Rx-polarization as the baseline control.
 In the high SNR regime, utilizing our joint polarization pre-post coding improves PR-MIMO channel capacity with around 5 dB, 4 dB, and 3dB SNR gains in the cases of $2 \times 2$, $3 \times 3$, and $4 \times 4$ PR-MIMO channels, respectively.

 Moreover, it is noteworthy that in a relatively low SNR regime below 9 dB, $2 \times 2$ and $3 \times 3$ PR-MIMO systems adopting the proposed joint polarization pre-post coding accomplishes almost the same channel capacity as, respectively, $3 \times 3$ and $4 \times 4$ MIMO systems with random Tx/Rx-polarization.
 We also note that the PR-MIMO system with our joint polarization pre-post coding shows better channel capacity even than the PR-MIMO system that has one more antenna element at both link ends of the transmitter and receiver and uses random polarization, in the low SNR regime (below 3 dB).
+The degrees of freedom (slop at high SNR) are the same in all three cases, since they are determined by the number of antenna ports.